The Locker Key

 “I’m not sure he knows about me.
 But I know about him, so the advantage is ours for the moment.”

-Jake and Mick Tyler leave the hotel and walk down to the lot where they left the Jeep.
+Jake and Mick Tyler left the hotel and walked over to the lot where they left the Jeep.

-An hour later, they enter Mick Tyler’s house, carrying a bag of Chinese food.
-Jake goes to the kitchen.
-Mick does a quick walk through the house.
-Jake hears Mick exclaim, “Oh Fuck!!!” and moves quickly to the study.
-The trussed-up body of Calvin Dupree lies on the floor.
-There is a small pool of blood around his head, and a few flies flying around it.
+An hour later, they entered Mick Tyler’s house, carrying a bag of Chinese food.
+Jake went to the kitchen.
+Mick did a quick walkthrough of the house.
+Then Jake heard Mick exclaim, “Oh Fuck!!!” and he moved quickly to the study.
+The trussed-up body of Calvin Dupree lay on the floor.
+There was a small pool of blood around his head, and a few flies flying around it.

 “Son of a bitch.
 I hate dead bodies in my house.
-They’re a pain in the ass to get rid of.”
+They’re a pain in the ass to get rid of and a hell of a mess to clean up.”

-Jake is staring wide-eyed.
+Jake was staring wide-eyed.
 “So the contractor’s been here?”

 “That doesn’t mean he knows where he was.
 He probably picked this guy up at the hotel and tailed him.
 That’s what I’da done.”